A very large quadruple cased verge, made for the Turkish market.

 SECOND CASE : Gilt brass, and stamped with maker and serial number as the inner.
 Engraved to rims.

-THIRD CASE : Gilt brass with shell covering.
-The shell is complete with no damage or restoration.
+THIRD CASE : Gilt brass with horn covering, underpainted to resemble tortoiseshell.
+The horn is complete with no damage or restoration.
 There are no pins missing.

 FOURTH CASE : Huge repousse gilt brass case, and again in very good condition.
 For all 4 cases, the hinges and catches are fine and the cases close correctly.
 The gilding to the brass is worn in places and stained in others.
 They may benefit from light polishing.
 The outer 3 cases are lined with purple velvet.
 This is worn in places.